moehriegitt/hob3l/doc/scadformat.md

   * At each vertex, there must be a well-defined inside and outside, i.e., the polyhedron must not touch itself in a vertex.

-The last criterion causes no error message, and the internal algorithms of Hob3l seem to cope with this.
-(Hob3l's `rotary_extrude` algorithm still avoids to generate this.)
+The last criterion causes no error message, and the slicing algorithms of Hob3l often cope with this, but is does not handle this in all cases.
+This is why Hob3l's `rotary_extrude` algorithm avoids generating this.

 ### projection